okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/threat-insight/index.md

 # ThreatInsight configuration API

 [Okta ThreatInsight](https://help.okta.com/okta_help.htm?id=ext_threatinsight) maintains a constantly evolving list of IP addresses that consistently exhibit malicious activity.
 Authentication requests associated with an IP in this list can be logged in [System Log](https://help.okta.com/okta_help.htm?id=ext_Reports_SysLog) and blocked.
-ThreatInsight also covers non-authentication requests depending on the attack patterns of these malicious IPs.
+ThreatInsight also covers non-authentication requests in limited capacity depending on the attack patterns of these malicious IPs.

 The Okta ThreatInsight Configuration API provides operations to manage your ThreatInsight configuration.

-> **Note:** In order to prevent abuse, Okta ThreatInsight works in a limited capacity for free trial editions.
+> **Note:** In order to prevent abuse, Okta ThreatInsight works in a limited capacity for free trial edition orgs.
 Please contact Okta support if fully functional Okta ThreatInsight is required.

 ## ThreatInsight configuration object